Asquith - Mount Colah

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is rated as excellent, with residents typically located 146 meters from the nearest stop.
-Service frequency averages 353 trips per day across all routes, equating to approximately 13 weekly trips per individual stop.
+Transport accessibility is rated excellent, with residents typically located 146 meters from the nearest stop.
+Service frequency averages 353 trips per day across all routes, equating to approximately 13 weekly trips per stop.

 Frequently Asked Questions - Transport